 Dastien was coming.
 He’d reach me soon, but not soon enough.

 He was going to be too late.
 He was saying something, but I couldn’t hear him.
 My mind was getting fuzzy.

 The last few months flashed through my mind.
 The cave of vampires.

-Killing Mr. Hoel.
+When I killed Mr. Hoel.

 Luciana stealing my powers.
-Then killing her.